mauriciopsgv/software-basico/Mini-compiler/README.md

   This program compile programs written in the language Minima (created by the teacher just for the work).

-  This language's syntax can be formally defined by:
+  Minima's syntax can be formally defined by:

     func	::	cmd '\n' | cmd '\n' func